Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Again, we need to know who's flying them.

-We need to know where they came from.
+We need to know where they came from and why they're buzzing around and where they're going.

 We're going to leave it here to take you to a discussion with former Army and Navy football players on sportsmanship and democracy.